Year of Call: 2000

-In appropriate cases, Tom accepts instructions directly from clients under the Bar Council Public Access Scheme.
+Tom accepts instructions directly from clients under the Public Access scheme in appropriate cases.

 Chambers & Partners 2016: "He is very articulate, very sharp-witted and very knowledgeable."
 "He is ridiculously clever, works phenomenally hard and his ability to master complex arguments is impressive."

 Fee-paid Judge of the First-Tier Tribunal (Immigration and Asylum Chamber)

 Member of the Employment Lawyers Association, the Industrial Law Society, the Employment Law Bar Association and the Employment Law Advice and Assistance Scheme